Updating MySQL® cluster settings

 -

 configSpec.mysqlConfig_<MySQL®_version>: MySQL® settings.
-Use a separate line for each setting; separate them by commas.See the method description for the list of MySQL® versions available for the parameter.
-See Cluster-level DBMS settings for a description and possible values for each setting.
+Specify each setting on a new line, separated by commas.See the method description for the list of MySQL® versions supporting this option.
+See Cluster-level DBMS settings for the descriptions and possible values of the settings.

 -